State Programs

 To whom are the incentives paid?

-Can the incentive payments be assigned to Partners?
+Can the incentive payments be assigned to partners?

-Under certain programs, the Partner must be paid and documentation must be provided prior to the Participant receiving an incentive payment.
+Under certain programs, the partner must be paid and documentation must be provided prior to the participant receiving an incentive payment.
 Will Pay for Performance work this way?

-The Partner must ensure the contract structure with the Participant covers this item.
+The partner must ensure the contract structure with the participant covers this item.

 Are the incentives adjustable or fixed per project?